sww1235/connection-diagram-manager/file-format.md

 Files must only contain library definitions or project design data as specified below.

+> [!IMPORTANT]
+> Most values are optional in project data files.
+As TOML doesn't have an easy
+> way of representing optional values, see the datatype definitions within the
+> docs.rs page for more complete details.

 Some libraries will be autopopulated with default values when the program starts.
 An optional flag, provided either in the project or on the command line will prevent this and only use the values loaded from the files specified in